olof-nord/olof-nord.github.io/content/posts/pine-phone.md

 messaging app [Axolotl](https://open-store.io/app/textsecure.nanuc) did allow me to both send and receive messages, but lacks many of the standard features offered by Android Signal.

-There is a fully integrated app store, [Open Store](https://open-store.io/), but without users of course there are, of course, fewer apps.
+There is a fully integrated app store, [Open Store](https://open-store.io/), but without users there are, of course, fewer apps.

-Quickly realising what that the "Pinephone is maybe not your daily driver yet." sentence from the PinePhone UBPorts readme means, I decide to (at least) use the phone as my alarm to wake up in the morning.
+Quickly realising what that the "Pinephone is maybe not your daily driver yet." sentence from the PinePhone UBPorts [readme](https://gitlab.com/ubports/community-ports/pinephone/#what-works-what-doesnt) means, I decide to (at least) use the phone as my alarm to wake up in the morning.
 That, unfortunately also turns out was not possible: in my naivety, I assumed that the device had a battery time lasting from late evening to the morning.

 Nope.
-It has a battery life, equivalent of a standard laptop - say three, four hours.
+The PinePhone, with UBPorts, has a battery life equivalent of a standard laptop - say three, four hours.
 This should, according to a forum [post](https://forum.pine64.org/showthread.php?tid=9957) in the Pine64 official UBPorts forum section, be resolved by now.
 I have not yet tried this out though.

 What I successfully managed to do, was to both send and receive a text and a Signal message.
 I could also use the touch screen, and WiFi worked most of the time.
 Using the camera and making calls did not.